-This post contains an overview of what you need to know about how to book travel, excerpted from the comprehensive 18F Travel Guide.
+This post contains an overview of what you need to know about how to book travel, excerpted from the comprehensive TTS Travel Guide.

-You’ll use your travel card to pay for expenses — other than flights and meals (M&IE per diem) — incurred during government travel.
+You’ll use your travel card to pay for expenses other than flights incurred during government travel.
 You can apply to get one as soon as possible, and it is required in order to travel for 18F unless you get an exemption.
 Start your application for one here, and once receiving it, be sure to use it for all travel expenses made in your official capacity.
-Don’t forget to keep a receipt of everything you purchase on it.
+Don’t forget to keep a receipt of everything you purchase on it, excepting meals.

 A per diem is an allowance that you get each day you travel on official government business.
 There are two ways you can receive your M&IE per diem: You can withdraw it (in cash) from your travel card before or during travel, or you can choose to receive it as reimbursement after you’ve concluded your travel.
 In the second instance, you’ll be responsible for paying for meals and incidentals.
 You do not need to save and submit receipts to receive your M&IE per diem.